-The expected proceeds of the Class B Convertible Bonds covered by this Prospectus (i.e. EUR 6 million) is expected to be sufficient to undertake the interim analysis of at least 25% of the patients of Part B of the KALAHARI trial, but will not be sufficient to fund the Trial until full topline data is available, which is expected in the second half of 2023 (please refer to Section 2.1 'Risks related to insufficient funding, continuation as a going Concern' of Section 2 'Risk Factors' and Section 17 'Working Capital Statement', for further information).
-Starting from the date of the approval of this Prospectus, It is estimated that approximately EUR 20.7 million will be required for the internal and external costs of the KALAHARI trial until read-out of the topline results.
+The expected net proceeds of the Convertible Bonds covered by this Prospectus (i.e. EUR 20 million) is expected to be sufficient to fund the Trial until full topline data is available, which is expected in the fourth quarter of 2023 (please refer to Section 2.1 'Risks related to insufficient funding, continuation as a going concern' of Section 2 'Risk Factors' and Section 17 'Working Capital Statement', for further information).
+Starting from the date of the approval of this Prospectus, It is estimated that approximately EUR 8 million will be required for the internal and external costs of the KALAHARI trial until read-out of the topline results in the fourth quarter.